gsblabsio/azorus/WHITEPAPER.md

 ### Enterprise Capabilities

-If Azorus intends to handle datastreams that power web3 businesses or become the platform for data scientists to build large scale economic models, we neeed to easily handle large computational loads.
-Data stability and reliability will always be a first class citizen to inspire confidence in the platform from not just instituational customers but also newcomers to the blockchain analytics industry who just want to learn how everything works.
+If Azorus intends to handle datastreams that power web3 businesses or become the platform for data scientists to build large scale economic models, we need to easily handle large computational loads.
+Data stability and reliability will always be a first class citizen to inspire confidence in the platform from not just instituational customers, but also newcomers to the blockchain analytics industry who just want to learn how everything works.

 ### Feedback Loop

-Other blockchains like Ethereum already have a saturated market of analytics tooling all vying for attention.
+Other blockchains like Ethereum already have a saturated market of analytics tooling vying for attention.
 By developing Azorus on nascent UTXO technology, we have the advantage of cultivating product feedback very early to address customer issues, opportunity to set the analytics standard, and move much faster than being in a crowded market.
 In addition to this, it allows us to invite and foster a collaborative spirit for the next generation of blockchain analysts into the ecosystem.

 ### Hybrid Service